singingwolfboy/netlify-home/_posts/2015-12-08-a-step-by-step-guide-metalsmith-on-netlify.md

 The pattern for the pages is defined as all markdown files in the pages folder, while the same holds true for the posts collection which is made up of all the markdown files in its corresponding posts folder.
 Furthermore the posts are sorted by date in reverse.

-The `collection()` function creates internal arrays of the files, which can then be accessed in templates using `collections.collection-name` or when setting up the permalinks as seen below.
+The `collection()` method creates internal arrays of the files, which can then be accessed in templates using `collections.collection-name` or when setting up the permalinks as seen below.

 The permalinks must be set AFTER the markdown plugin to work properly!